Written by Ming-yeh T. Rawnsley.

-Dr Ming-yeh T. Rawnsley is Research Associate, Centre of Taiwan Studies, SOAS, University of London and Non-Resident Fellow, Taiwan Studies Programme, University of Nottingham.
-Image Credit: Flickr/ waychen_c. @Xiluo Theater
+Dr. Ming-yeh T. Rawnsley is Editor-in-Chief, International Journal of Taiwan Studies (IJTS).
+She is also Research Associate, Centre of Taiwan Studies, SOAS, University of London and Non-Resident Fellow, Taiwan Studies Programme, University of Nottingham.
+This article is part of special issue on the WHO and Taiwan.